-2018 Audi S7
+2018 Audi S7 Review, Ratings, Specs, Prices, and Photos

 The 2018 Audi S7 and RS 7 are something of a rarity in the automotive marketplace: a pair of high-performance five-door hatchbacks with room for five passengers—and their gear.

-Its basic design is beginning to age, but it’s doing so remarkably gracefully, which is why we’ve rated this desirable duo an exceptionally high 8.7 out of 10.
-(Read more about how we rate cars.
+Its basic design is beginning to age, but it’s doing so remarkably gracefully, which is why we’ve rated this desirable duo an exceptionally high 8.4 out of 10.
+(Read more about how we rate cars.)

 For 2018, there’s little change to note aside from redesigned wheels on both models and a new sport exhaust for the RS 7.